Mexican Mocha Recipe (Aztec Mocha)

 Coffee – Brew strong coffee using your favorite method.

-If you have an espresso machine, use 2 shots of espresso in place of brewed coffee.
+If you have an espresso machine, use 2 espresso shots instead of brewed coffee.
+Add some water to the shots to make up for the quantity.

 You can also use instant coffee powder dissolved in water to make this Mexican coffee.

-Cocoa Powder – A good quality unsweetened cocoa powder really makes a difference in the taste.
+Cocoa Powder – A high-quality, unsweetened cocoa powder makes a noticeable difference in the taste.
+I prefer using the Hershey’s brand.

-Spices – Nutmeg, cinnamon, and cayenne pepper give this drink a warm spicy kick making it very unique.
+Spices – Fragrant spices like ground nutmeg, cinnamon, and cayenne pepper give this coffee drink a warm, spicy kick, making it unique.

 Sugar – Use confectioner’s sugar to sweeten the coffee.
-It has a little bit of cornstarch added to it which makes the drink super creamy.
+It contains a small amount of cornstarch, which makes the drink exceptionally creamy.

 Adjust the quantity of sugar as per your taste.

-Having said that, you can definitely use regular sugar if the confectioner’s sugar is not easily available.
+You can use regular white sugar or brown sugar if the confectioner’s sugar is not easily available.

-Use honey or maple syrup, for a healthy alternative.
+Use honey or maple syrup for a variation.

-A little bit of vanilla extract really makes the difference.
+A little bit of vanilla extract makes the difference.
 Try it!

-Whipped Cream – It is optional but a little bit on the top just makes it look so good.
+Whipped Cream – It is optional, but a bit on the top makes it look so good.

-Add 6 oz (200 ml) of strong brewed coffee to a saucepan along with the mocha mix and stir well.
+Step 2: Add 6 oz (200 ml) of strong, brewed coffee to a saucepan, along with the mocha mix, and stir until well combined.

-While the coffee mixture is heating, froth ¼ cup of hot milk using a handheld electric frother or a frothing machine.
+Step 4: While the coffee mixture is heating, froth ยผ cup of hot milk using a handheld electric frother or a frothing machine.

-Note – If you are using plant-based milk, it will not froth as well as regular milk.
+Note: If you are using plant-based milk, it may not froth as well as regular milk.

 Frequently Asked Questions

 I like to make a big batch of Mexican mocha mix and store it in an airtight container.
-Whenever I feel like sipping on this drink, I just add 2-3 tablespoon of this mix to brewed coffee and pour frothy milk on top and my Mexican spiced mocha gets ready in no time.
+Whenever I feel like sipping on this drink, I add 2-3 tablespoons of this mix to brewed coffee and pour frothy milk on top; my Mexican spiced mocha is ready in no time.

-In a mixing bowl, mix together 1 cup confectioner’s sugar, ½ cup unsweetened cocoa powder, 2 teaspoon ground cinnamon, 2 teaspoon ground nutmeg, and 1 teaspoon cayenne pepper.
-Store the mocha-mix in a glass container in a cool and dry place for up to 15 days.
+Mix 1 cup confectioner’s sugar, ยฝ cup unsweetened cocoa powder, 2 teaspoon ground cinnamon, 2 teaspoon ground nutmeg, and 1 teaspoon cayenne pepper in a mixing bowl.
+Store the mocha mix in a glass container in a cool and dry place for up to 15 days.

-Mix 2 to 3 tablespoons of this mocha-mix with 6 oz brewed coffee and ¼ cup milk.
+Mix 2 to 3 tablespoons of this mocha mix with 6 oz of brewed coffee and ยผ cup of milk.
 You can also adjust it according to your taste.

 This mix makes for a great edible gift during festivals, birthdays, or special occasions.

-You can replace the cocoa powder with Mexican chocolate to make this drink, it will taste even better.
-Add 2 tablespoon chopped Mexican chocolate into the milk in a saucepan and switch on the stove.
-Heat it on medium heat until the chocolate melts and gets mixed with the milk completely.
-Now, pour in the brewed coffee, spices and mix well.
-Froth the coffee using a frother and serve hot with whipped cream on top.
+To make this drink, you can replace the cocoa powder with Mexican chocolate; it will taste even better.
+Add 2 tablespoons of chopped Mexican chocolate to the milk in a saucepan and turn on the stove.
+Heat it on medium heat until the chocolate has melted and is completely mixed with the milk.
+Now, pour in the brewed coffee and spices and mix well.
+Froth the coffee using a frother and serve hot, topped with whipped cream.

-You can also make an iced version of this Mexican spiced mocha.
-Make the coffee and mixture and bring it to room temperature.
+You can also make an iced version of this Mexican-spiced mocha.
+Prepare the coffee mixture and let it come to room temperature.
 Pour it into a serving glass filled with ice cubes.
 Top with frothy milk.
 Stir and serve!

 Storage Suggestions

-This drink tastes best when made fresh.
-You really can’t store and reheat it because it will change the texture of mocha.
+This hot coffee tastes best when made fresh.
+You can’t store and reheat it because it will change the texture of the mocha.

-But you can make a big batch of mocha-mix and use it to make the drink whenever you feel like sipping it.
+However, you can prepare a large batch of mocha mix and use it to make the drink whenever you feel like sipping it.

 You Might Also Like